raifcoonjah/Xtweaks-debloater/README.md

 - Yes, we usually test them on multiple devices running different versions of android for two to three weeks then post them if we didn't encounter any issues.

 ## Privacy
 Xtweaks cannot and doesn't have access to your pictures, Snapchat stories, meme folder, contacts and others, we only remove bloatware from your devices and that's it.
-Everything is done offline and locally.
+Everything is done offline.

 ## More info
 <a href="https://paypal.me/raifs" target="_blank"><img src="https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif" alt="host error!"></a>